dfernandez79/barman/README.md

 The previous mixin examples follows the rules described in this [paper].
 Which uses the term [traits] for this kind of mixin objects.

-The good things about [traits] composition are:
+The benefits of this composition style are:
 * The order doesn't matter, you get always the same result.
 * A trait can include other traits.
 Traits are flattened into the final class definition.
 * Required fields can be specified, and are taken into account for the composition.